DarkGeekMS/ApeX-Server/public/docs/source/index.md

 to edit the text of a post , comment or reply by its owner.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-Success Cases :
+###Success Cases :
-1) return true to ensure that the post or comment updated successfully. failure Cases:
+1. Return true to ensure that the post or comment updated successfully (status code 200).

-1) NoAccessRight token is not authorized.
+###Failure Cases:
+1. Invalid token (status code 400).
-2) NoAccessRight the token is not for the owner of the post or comment to be edited.
+2. No Access Right the token is not for the owner of the post or comment to be edited (status code 403).
-3) post or comment fullname (ID) is not found.
+3. post or comment fullname (ID) is not found (status code 500).

 > Example request: